SiFive Secures $65.4 Million In Series D Funding

 "SiFive continues to drive rapid RISC-V growth, development and adoption," said Stefan Dyckerhoff, managing director at Sutter Hill Ventures and member of the SiFive board of directors.
 "We are seeing significant traction across numerous markets and verticals, as evidenced by SiFive's 101 design wins.
 SiFive's expertise in RISC-V Core IP, complete silicon solutions and a native cloud environment is a key differentiator.
 Sutter Hill Ventures continues to strongly believe in – and invest in – SiFive's vision to democratize access to custom silicon."

 This latest round of investment will further enable and accelerate SiFive's global expansion and technology development.
 In the past 18 months, SiFive has grown from fewer than 40 employees in a single office to more than 400 employees across 15 locations globally.
-SiFive now has offices in Beaverton, Ore.; San Mateo and Milpitas, Calif.; Austin, Texas; Boston; Bangalore and Pune, India; Shanghai; and Seoul and Hsinchu, Korea.
+SiFive now has offices in Beaverton, Ore.; San Mateo and Milpitas, Calif.; Austin, Texas; Boston; Bangalore and Pune, India; Shanghai; Seoul, Korea and Hsinchu, Taiwan.

 "Qualcomm Ventures invests in innovative technology companies that have the potential to transform industries." said Quinn Li, senior vice president, Qualcomm Technologies Inc. and global head of Qualcomm Ventures.
 "SiFive has established itself as a leader in the RISC-V space making significant contributions to the broader semiconductor industry through its unique design methodology.
 We are excited to invest in SiFive to bring the potential of RISC-V to wireless and mobile."